WiIIiam278/Velocitab/docs/Config-File.md

 ### Formatting
 Velocitab supports the full range of modern color formatting, including RGB colors and gradients, through either MineDown or MiniMessage syntax.
 See [[Formatting]] for more information.

+## Nametags
+As well as updating the text in the TAB menu, Velocitab supports updating player nametags (the text displayed above their heads).
+See [[Nametags]] for more information.

 ### Animations
 Velocitab supports basic header and footer animations by adding multiple frames of animation and setting the update rate to a value greater than 0.